ethers-io/documentation/source/ethers.js/source/api-providers.rst

     ``callback( blockNumber )``

 any address
-    When the balance of the coresposding address changes
+    When the balance of the corresponding address changes

     ``callback( balance )``

 any transaction hash
-    When the coresponding transaction is mined; also see :ref:`Waiting for Transactions <waitForTransaction>`
+    When the corresponding transaction is mined; also see :ref:`Waiting for Transactions <waitForTransaction>`

     ``callback( transaction )``